esnet/sense-rm/README.md

 Copy the contents of target/dist to the location you would like to use as the runtime directory for the SENSE-N-RM.
 For example, if you are running under a dedicated sense user id then place in a location in the home directory `/home/sense/sense-rm`.
 It is recommended that you do not run from the build directory as any new builds will overwrite the existing jar and configuration.

 ## Create a Postgres application account
-The SENSE-N-RM requires a dedicated Postgres user and database to tbe created for storage of MRML related model information, and other runtime data needed to map requests from the SENSE-O through to underlying resources.
+The SENSE-N-RM requires a dedicated Postgres user and database to be created for storage of MRML related model information, and other runtime data needed to map requests from the SENSE-O through to underlying resources.

 First we create new database user called "sense" using the Postgres interactive tools.
 You can use a different user name but remember it for when you configure the SENSE-N-RM runtime.